 These buttermilk biscuits are among my all-time favorites.
 Originally from Alton Brown, they have a little bit less fat than other recipes, but are still rich, tender and very satisfying.

 It took me a while to get them just right because in the past I was always afraid of overworking biscuit dough and avoided the folding technique.
-These days I’d rather work it a little more and fold it over and over on itself to get nice layers.
-Plus, if you use a softer flour (e.g. White Lily) with less protein, you can be a little rougher with the dough and still get tender biscuits.
+These days I'd rather work the dough a little more and fold it over and over on itself to get nice layers.
+Plus, if you use a softer flour (e.g. White Lily) with less protein, you can be a little rougher with the dough and still get tender buttermilk biscuits.

-The original recipe makes 12 biscuits, but I cut it in half and usually get about 4 larger size.
+The original recipe makes 12 buttermilk biscuits, but I cut it in half to make 6 small (or 4 large) biscuits).

 I also added a little sugar to the recipe just because I like a very, very small amount of sweetness to balance the salt.
-Still, these biscuits aren’t exactly sweet.
+Still, these biscuits aren't exactly sweet.
 If you want something sweet, make chocolate chip biscuits or turn this dough into scones!
 The dough works perfectly for slightly reduced fat scones.
 I put instructions for turning the dough into scones in the notes section.

 - 1 cup 4.5 oz all purpose flour plus more for work surface